Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Shear coordinates

 \subsection{Relation to the rational unbounded $\fsl_2$-laminations}

 Recall the space $\mathcal{L}_{\fsl_2}^x(\Sigma,\bQ)$ of rational unbounded ($\fsl_2$-)laminations from \cite{FG07}.
 It consists of the following data: \begin{itemize} \item A collection of immersed unoriented loops and arcs such that each endpoint lies in $\bP \cup \partial^\ast \Sigma$, and the other part is embedded into $\interior \Sigma$.
 It is required to have no elliptic faces (the first one in \eqref{eq:elliptic face} nor the first and last ones in \eqref{eq:elliptic_face_peripheral}). \item A positive rational weight on each component. \item A sign $\sigma_p \in \{+,0,-\}$ for each puncture $p \in \bP$ such that $\sigma_p=0$ if and only if there are no component incident to $p$. \end{itemize} They are considered modulo removal/creation of peripheral components as in \eqref{eq:peripheral}, and the weighted isotopy as in \cref{def:unbounded laminations} (2).
+Given an ideal triangulation $\tri$ of $\Sigma$, the ($\fsl_2$-)shear coordinate $\sfx_\tri=(\sfx_E^\tri)_{E\in e(\tri)}: \mathcal{L}_{\fsl_2}^x(\Sigma,\bQ) \xrightarrow{\sim} \bQ^{e(\tri)}$ (cf.~\cite{FG07}) is defined by first constructing a spiralling diagram according to the sign $\sigma_p$, and counting the following contributions with weights from the curves in that diagram:

 An embedding $\iota_\mathrm{prin}: \mathcal{L}_{\fsl_2}^x(\Sigma,\bQ) \to \cL^x(\Sigma,\bQ)$ is defined so that \begin{itemize} \item each curve $\gamma$ with weight $u \in \bQ_{>0}$ is sent to its parallel copies $\gamma_1,\gamma_2$ with the same weight $u$ with the opposite orientations; \item if an arc $\gamma$ is incident to a puncture $p$, then the corresponding ends of the oriented curves $\gamma_1,\gamma_2$ are assigned the sign $\sigma_p \in \{+,-\}$. \end{itemize} One can easily verify that it is indeed well-defined.
 We call $\iota_{\mathrm{prin}}$ the \emph{principal embedding}, as it is a tropical analogue of the morphism $\X_{SL_2,\Sigma} \to \X_{SL_3,\Sigma}$ induced by the principal embedding $\fsl_2 \to \fsl_3$.
 The following is a tropical analogue of the statement given in \cite[Section 2.5.3]{FG07c}: